nils-mathieu/piscine-rust/module-04.md

 * Let `B` be the largest integer such that `255^B < M`.

-In order to encrypt or decrypt a message, take `B` bytes of your message at a time, treat then as a very big base-256 number, and put it through your encryption/decryption function.
+In order to encrypt or decrypt a block, take `B` bytes of your message, treat it as a very big base-256 number, and put it through your encryption/decryption function.
 That's your encrypted/decrypted block!
 Perform the operation for every block of the message, and voilà!